Brake services and repairs

 A hydraulic system is used for most modern car brake systems.
 When you apply the brakes, the brake booster multiplies pedal pressure and transfers this pressure via the brake fluid to the brake pads.
 Since brake fluid doesn’t compress under pressure, the brake fluid can instantly transfer braking power.

 Braking system types

 Most cars use disc and drum brake assemblies in their brake systems.
-These days car are fitted with disc brakes on all four wheels; however, some cars (such as light commercial models) still use a drum brake assembly on the rear wheels.
+These days cars are fitted with disc brakes on all four wheels; however, some cars (such as light commercial models) still use a drum brake assembly on the rear wheels.
 As safety performance awareness increases, many car manufacturers are fitting anti-lock brakes (ABS) – a computer-controlled system – as an added component to prevent wheel lockup and skidding.
-ABS usually works in conjunction with other vehicle systems such as stability control.
+ABS usually work in conjunction with other vehicle systems such as stability control.

 Braking system components

 There are several parts to a car’s brake system including brake pedal, brake booster, master cylinder, brake calliper, wheel cylinder assembly, brake pads and shoes, drums, discs, brake-fluid lines and brake fluid, emergency brake or hand brake and, depending on vehicle make and model, electronic modules and ABS control unit.
 All these need careful and regular maintenance.

 Our experienced technicians conduct a comprehensive inspection of your car’s braking system components and can advise you on any necessary repairs or service items.
 Our inspections include but are not limited to: spongy brake pedal, low brake fluid levels and uneven wear on brake pads and brake rotors.
 We recommend you always perform a brake system check when planning long road trips.
 This ensures the best possible car performance and safety.
 We use only the most trusted brands, such as Bendix for parts and all work is backed by our industry-leading Australia-wide guarantee.